When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 Make Your Home a No-Smoking Zone

 For so many reasons, smoking is bad.
-Tobacco contains pollutants that are harmful.
+Tobacco contains harmful pollutants.
 It's been noted that the smoke you exhale contains more than 4,000 different chemicals.

-Environmental tobacco smoke (ETS) is a major contributor to indoor air pollution.
-Since decades it is well documented that ETS can be harmful to human health and causes premature death and disease.
+Environmental tobacco smoke (ETS) is a significant contributor to indoor air pollution.
+For decades it is well documented that ETS can be harmful to human health and causes premature death and disease.

 Have your smokers...step outside.

 Radon gas can be emitted naturally by the ground in certain areas.

 "Radon is an invisible, odorless gas that can cause lung cancer.
 Although radon may be released from building materials, in most cases, the source is natural radon found in the soils and rock on which your home is built.

 A house can act as a chimney: warm air rising inside causes a negative pressure in basements or at the slab level.
 This negative pressure can suck in gases, including radon."

 "95 percent of chemicals used in synthetic fragrances are derived from petroleum (yep, crude oil) and include benzene derivatives (carcinogenic), aldehydes, toluene, and many other known toxic chemicals". [source]